RKinsey/GPSoverCAN/README.md

 GPSoverCAN
 ==========

-Arduino code for using a Venus GPS module &amp; an Arduino to transmit over CAN
+Arduino code for using a Venus GPS module & an Arduino to transmit over CAN

-NOTE: We're not sure if this works.
-Our CAN shield is making some funny outputs (oscilliscope waveform doesn't look like CAN is supposed to).
-We think the chip on the shield is busted.
-Will post code and updates in the morning.
+NOTE: We're not sure if this actually works.
+Our CAN shield is making some funny outputs (see the jpegs in the repository).
+We think the chip on the shield is busted, but we can't tell until we get another device that can take CAN inputs.